-Sexual harassment and violence of children by other children is a specific safeguarding issue in education, and we must be aware that this can happen in or outside college as well as online and there is a need for an "it could happen here" approach.
+Sexual harassment and violence of children by other children is a specific safeguarding issue in education, and we must be aware that this can happen in or outside College as well as online and there is a need for an "it could happen here" approach.
+Sexual violence and sexual harassment can occur between two or more children of any age and sex.
+It can occur also through a group of children sexually assaulting or sexually harassing a single child or group of children.
+Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face-to-face (both physically and verbally) and are never acceptable.